codepath/android_guides/Leveraging-the-GSON-Library.md

 }
 ```

-An alternate way, especially if we have many instances, is to set the field naming policy in the Gson library.
+An alternate way, especially if we have many cases similar to this one, is to set the field naming policy in the Gson library.
 We can specify that all field names should be converted to lower cases and separated with underscores, which would caused camel case field names to be converted from `mpaaRating` to `mpaa_rating`:

 ```java
 GsonBuilder gsonBuilder = new GsonBuilder();